 Physical gold offers investors the opportunity to spread their investment risk through a well balanced portfolio by offering them a store of wealth outside of the banking system.
 Even though there is no gold standard, gold is still seen and used as the world’s universal currency, providing a stable and reliable alternative to printed fiat money.

-Is this indicative of a stabilising gold price, with many investors favouring physical gold, could this be the right time for you to invest?
+Is this indicative of a sustained bull market?
+With many investors favouring gold, could this be the right time for you to invest?

 Gold as an ideal investment foundation

 Gold investment is an ideal method of accumulating and protecting wealth.
 Furthermore, it is also seen as an ideal method of diversifying an investment portfolio due to its negative correlation with stocks and bonds.

 Although the price of gold maybe volatile in the short-term, gold maintains its value over longer periods of time, providing a useful hedge against the value erosion of fiat currency.
 Additionally, if you are planning a substantial gold investment, choosing to buy British gold Sovereign or Britannia coins will exempt you from Capital Gains Tax (CGT).